 943.0515 Retention of criminal history records of minors

-For more information about the juvenile court process, contact a Palm Beach County Juvenile Crimes Defense Attorney at The Law Offices of Roger P. Foley.
+For more information about the juvenile court process, contact a West Palm Beach Juvenile Crime Attorney at The Law Offices of Roger P. Foley.

 Now again in need of his help and wouldn't go anywhere else!